Generic selectors

 Construction Site Manager vs Project Manager: A Career Roadmap

 Wondering whether to become a construction site manager or a project manager?
-A site manager handles the day-to-day work on-site, while a project manager oversees the entire build, from planning to budgeting.
-Both roles are essential to the success of a construction project, but they differ in scope, responsibility, and skill sets.
+A site manager oversees day-to-day site activities, whereas a project manager manages the entire construction process, including planning and budgeting.
+Both play a critical role in the success of a construction project, but they differ in scope, responsibility, and skill sets.
 This guide breaks down the differences, explains how to get started, and outlines the steps you can take to build your career in construction management.

 Construction site team working together on a building project